openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/vfs.rst

   stat                 VFS Status of a file tail                 VFS Output tail of a file

 Please take care.
 This is a very small microcontroller based system with limited storage.
 The /store area should only be used for storage of configurations and small scripts.
-The /sd SD CARD area is more flexibly and can be used for storing of configuration logs, firmware images, etc.
+The /sd SD CARD area is more flexible and can be used for storing of configuration logs, firmware images, etc.

 --------------